uni-ts/uni-ts/docs/docs/result/index.md

 ### Required Error Handling

 Returning `x` and `y` doesn't actually calculate anything.
 Let's return a sum of those numbers.
-In traditional approach, you don't see the errors until runtime so you may forget to handle them.
+In the traditional approach, you don't see the errors until runtime, so you may forget to handle them.
 With Result types, TypeScript will prevent you from accessing the data until you ensure no error has occurred.

 **Traditional approach:**